Flexshare2025/Flexshare/web/README.md

                   aws s3 sync ./web/dist s3://${{ secrets.AWS_S3_BUCKET }} --delete
 ```

-Then in S3 bucket can see the files.
+Then you can see the files in S3 bucket.

 ![S3](./s3.jpeg)